mxagar/machine_learning_coursera/03_NeuralNetworks/ML_NeuralNetworks.md

 It is easy to introduce such confusing bugs to backpropagation, that the cost function seems to be decreasing during optimization, even though it is in reality increasing.
 To avoid such situations, **numerical gradient checking** is very useful.

-The gradient can be aproximated by computing the difference of the cost in a close neighborhood or radius `epsilon`:
+The gradient can be aproximated by computing the difference of the cost in a close neighborhood of radius `epsilon`:

 ```
 gradApprox = (J(theta + epsilon) - J(theta - epsilon))/(2*epsilon)